-The Compensation Committee is currently comprised of the following three directors: Harold Wolkin, Craig Mull and Christian Godin.
+The Compensation Committee is currently comprised of the following three directors: Harold Wolkin, Craig Mull and Christian Godin and assuming the proposed nominees are elected at the Meeting the members of the Compensation Committee will be Harold Wolkin, Craig Mull and Douglas Deeth.
 The Committee's responsibilities with respect to compensation matters include: (i) reviewing and making recommendations to the Board with respect to compensation of the Chief Executive Officer and (ii) making recommendations to the Board with respect to non-CEO compensation, incentive compensation plans and equity-based plans.
 All of the members of the Compensation Committee are independent directors.